 Q: Will The Manor House continue to host events?

 A: Yes.
-The inn has hosted town-sponsored and non-profit events for organizations in town, including the Haystack Book Festival, WIN, Great Mountain Forest, and Northwest Chamber of Commerce, among others.
+The inn has hosted town-sponsored and non-profit events for organizations, including the Haystack Book Festival, WIN, Great Mountain Forest, and Northwest Chamber of Commerce, among others.
 The Manor House has hosted events for decades and will continue to do so in keeping with its 1996 special permit provisions.
-However, the current owners have intentionally shifted their focus to cater to more subdued activities, including team-building retreats, group/family outings, girls’ weekends away, and intimate weddings.
-The Inn specifically markets its grounds for nature-centric, restful, and reflective practices.
-Hours of operation will remain the same as they currently are.
+However, the current owners have intentionally shifted operations to cater to more subdued activities, including team-building retreats, group/family outings, and intimate weddings of less than 50 people.

 Q: Why are you proposing 45 parking spaces when the Inn has operated with far less for years?
 Won’t the headlights disturb the neighbors?